 In endemic areas, the issue is still controversial.
 Some vets vaccinate, most experts don't (ACVIM Small Animal Consensus Statement on Lyme Disease in Dogs).
 Opponents to vaccination argue that the disease in dogs is mild and can be cured easily with a proper antibiotic treatment.
 They also point out that vaccination against Borrelia doesn't prevent the transmission of the other tick-borne pathogens (namely, TBEV virus, Babesia, Anaplasma and Ehrlichia).

 Leptospirosis is also a very important public health issue.
 It is a zoonosis: it can be transmitted directly from dogs to humans.

 The bacterium Leptospira interrogans is widely spread all over the world.
-5 to 30% of infected people die (see Word Health Organization brochure on the topic).
+5% of infected people die (see Global Burden of Leptospirosis publication on the topic).
 Children are especially vulnerable, and the disease is more frequent in hot and developing countries.